quantonium/ergw_tarball/README.md

 ==========

 This repository contain the components to run erGW.
-It interfaces with MME on one side through S11 interface and with VPP on the other side through Sx interface on the other side.
+It interfaces with MME on one side through S11 interface and with VPP on the other side through Sx interface.
 Together, erGW and VPP, creates a combined S-GW/PGW (sometimes also called a SAE-GW) which support the S11, S1-U and SGi 3GPP reference points.

 Requirements